-Ear, Nose and Throat Surgery and Sleep Study
+Ear, Nose and Throat Surgery

-Effective July 5, 2021, Superior launched a new and innovative Ear, Nose and Throat (ENT) Surgery and Sleep Study Management Program.
-This program applies to all MMP members undergoing ENT surgeries and sleep study procedures.
+Superior uses TurningPoint Healthcare Solutions for prior authorizations requests related to Ear, Nose, and Throat (ENT) Surgery.
+This program applies to all MMP members undergoing ENT surgeries.

-Prior authorization will be required for the following ENT surgeries and sleep studies performed in the inpatient, outpatient, physician's office and in-home settings:
+Prior authorization will be required for the following ENT surgeries performed in the inpatient, outpatient, physician's office and in-home settings: